Accelerating Monte Carlo event generation -- rejection sampling using neural network event-weight estimates: Introduction

 In modern matrix-element generators importance-sampling techniques are used, that account and possibly adapt~\cite{Kleiss:1994qy} to the modal structures of the target, thereby employing knowledge about the propagator and spin structures of a given process~\cite{Byckling:1969sx}.
 These methods aim to reduce the inherent variance of the weight distribution of weighted event samples, and in turn also improve the unweighting efficiencies.

 There have recently been a number of different strands of research to make optimal use of event-weight information, and, largely driven by algorithmic opportunities provided by novel machine-learning (ML) techniques, to optimise phase-space sampling and also event unweighting.
 On-the-fly reweighting methods are meanwhile routinely used to account for systematic uncertainties~\cite{Mrenna:2016sih,Bellm:2016voq,Bothmann:2016nao}, or alternative physics models~\cite{Mattelaer:2016gcx,BuarqueFranzosi:2017qlm}.
 The use of MCMC techniques for exploring high-dimensional phase spaces has been studied in~\cite{Kroeninger:2014bwa}.
 In~\cite{Matchev:2020jqz} the application of analysis-specific optimal sampling distributions was proposed, similar to methods of biasing event generation, \emph{e.g.}\ to oversample tails of physical distributions~\cite{HSFPhysicsEventGeneratorWG:2020gxw}.
 A number of approaches to accelerate event generation based on (generative adversarial) neural networks have been presented \cite{Bendavid:2017zhk,Klimek:2018mza,Otten:2019hhl,DiSipio:2019imz,Butter:2019cae,Alanazi:2020klf,Butter:2020qhk,Alanazi:2020jod,Chen:2020nfb}\footnote{A critical review on the application of Generative Adversarial Networks (GANs) in the context of event generation has been presented in \cite{Matchev:2020tbw}.}.
 An alternative and particularly attractive class of algorithms is based on {\emph{normalizing flows}}~\cite{rezende2016variational,9089305,papamakarios2021normalizing}, \emph{i.e.}\ trainable bijectors parametrised by neural networks, see for instance~\cite{Dinh:2014,Dinh:2016,kingma2017improving,Kingma:2018}, that can represent highly expressive importance-sampling maps~\cite{Mueller:2019aa,Gao:2020vdv}.
 Corresponding implementations and first applications of normalizing flows to Monte Carlo event generation in high-energy physics have been presented in~\cite{Bothmann:2020ywa,Gao:2020zvv,Stienen:2020gns,Pina-Otey:2020hzm}.
 Ref.~\cite{Backes:2020vka} discussed the usage of GANs, trained on weighted Monte Carlo samples to produce unit-weight events.
 However, in order to guarantee the reproduction of the true target distribution, an additional post-processing step is needed.
 Possible solutions to this problem based on reweighting have been presented in~\cite{Diefenbacher:2020rna,Winterhalder:2021ave}.
+The application of Bayesian networks for event generation including the quantification of uncertainties has been presented in~\cite{Bellagente:2021yyh,Butter:2021csz}.